 - where it is not possible to develop a new plant variety without infringing a patent;

-- where actions have resulted in a limitation or violation of competition rules (Article 129/1e) (under Article 93 of the repealed Decree-Law No 551 mention was made of 'unfair competition'), the request for the compulsory licence can be made to the courts, or in the case of limitation or violation of competition rules, to the competition board;
+- where actions have resulted in a limitation or violation of competition rules (Article 129/1e) (under Article 93 of the repealed Decree-Law No 551, was made of 'unfair competition'), the request for the compulsory licence can be made to the courts, or in the case of limitation or violation of competition rules, to the Competition Board;

 - where the use of the patent is not sufficient to satisfy the requirements of the national markets;